mantidproject/mantid/docs/source/algorithms/ReflectometryILLPreprocess-v1.rst

 This algorithm is the first step in the ILL reflectometry reduction workflow.
 It:

-#. loads data from disk
+#. loads data from disk by using LoadAndMerge <algm-LoadAndMerge> for :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>` and :ref:`MergeRuns <algm-MergeRuns>`
 #. merges the numors
-#. determines the peak position
+#. determines the peak position by using :ref:`FindReflectometryLines <algm-FindReflectometryLines>`
-#. moves the detector (of name 'detector')
+#. moves the detector (of name 'detector') by using :ref:`SpecularReflectionPositionCorrect <algm-SpecularReflectionPositionCorrect>`
 #. normalizes to a (water) reference (optional)
 #. normalizes to slit sizes (optional)
 #. normalizes to experiment time or monitor counts (optional)